Freshwater Wetlands Permits

 The Department of Environmental Conservation was charged with implementing this policy through its Freshwater Wetlands Regulatory Program.
 Intended to prevent despoliation and destruction of freshwater wetlands, these regulations were designed to:

 - preserve, protect, and enhance the present and potential values of wetlands;

 - protect the public health and welfare; and

 - be consistent with the reasonable economic and social development of the state.

 *Note: Amendments were made in 2022 to the regulatory program.
 A summary of those changes (PDF) is available.

 Wetlands are Mapped

 The Freshwater Wetlands Act currently requires the DEC to map DEC-regulated wetlands, which do not include those mapped by the Adirondack Park Agency (APA) within the Adirondack Park Region.
 Mapping is done in order to identify those wetlands that meet the limits set forth in the law.

 Official freshwater wetlands maps showing the locations of New York's wetlands are on file at DEC regional offices, the APA, and local government offices.

-The Environmental Resource Mapper (ERM), a new web based interactive mapping application developed by DEC, can be used to locate freshwater wetlands regulated by the State of New York.
-ERM can also be used to create simple maps that can be submitted as part of the Freshwater Permit Application process.
+The Environmental Resource Mapper (ERM), a web based interactive mapping application developed by DEC, can also be used to locate freshwater wetlands regulated by the State of New York.
+The ERM can also be used to create simple maps that can be submitted as part of the Freshwater Permit Application process.